openaustralia/alavetelitheme/README.md

 A person’s address is the absolute last resort.

+#### Public notes

+You can add public notes about the authority.
+The notes are displayed on the authority’s page, as an excerpt in lists of authorities, and as a highlighted notice when someone makes a request to the authority.
+They are covered in the site search.

+The note could include important information about requesting from this department, key terms people might use when searching for the agency, and a basic description of the authority.
+For example:

+> HomeStart was created by the South Australian Government in 1989,
+> as a response to high interest rates and a lack of affordable home loan
+> finance options.
+HomeStart was established as a statutory corporation under
+> the Housing and Urban Development (Administrative Arrangements) Act 1995 and
+> reports to the Minister for Housing and Urban Development.

 ### Jurisdictions

 A unique aspect of Right To Know compared to other Alaveteli installations is